till-f/NetMessage/README.md

 * [ServerApp](Examples/TypeSafe.Server/NetMessageServerApp.cs)

-## Closing Connections and Error Handling
+## Closing Connections

-To gracefully close a connection, call `Disconnect()` on the client or the corresponding session of the server.
-Both endpoints are notified about the closed connection: on clients, the `Disconnected` event is called, on the server the `SessionClosed` event.
+To gracefully shut down a connection, call `Disconnect()` on the client or the corresponding session of the server.
+Both endpoints are notified about the closed connection: on clients, the `Disconnected` event is triggered, on the server the `SessionClosed` event.

-These events are also called in case of any connection errors, for example, when the connection is reset because the other endpoint terminated abnormally, or the connection was lost (see [Heartbeats](#heartbeats-and-keepalive) below).
-To understand the reason for a disconnection or closed session, the `SessionClosedArgs` can be checked.
-Possible reasons are defined by `ECloseReason` [here](NetMessage.Base/SessionClosedArgs.cs).
+These events are also triggered in case of connection errors, for example, when the connection is reset by the operating system, or when the connection was lost (see [heartbeats](#heartbeats-and-keepalive) below).
+To understand the reason for disconnection, details are provided in the `SessionClosedArgs`.
+Possible reasons are defined by `ECloseReason`, see [here](NetMessage.Base/SessionClosedArgs.cs).

+## Error Handling
+Every error or exception in the communication layer triggers the `OnError` event of the server or client.
+If the connection was closed due to the error, the respective `Disconnected` or `SessionClosed` event was triggered first.

 ## Heartbeats and KeepAlive
 By default, clients will send heartbeat signals to the server.
 If the server does not receive a heartbeat signal for a certain time (`ReceiveTimeout`), it will assume that the connection was lost and closes the session with a `ConnectionLost` reason.
 If a client fails to send a heartbeat signal for a certain amount of time (`HeartbeatTimeout`), it will as well